 I continued collecting words, and reading for pleasure, even discovering that I didn’t have to finish a story if I didn’t like it.
 Eventually I found Pop’s copy of Roget’s Thesaurus.
 Word heaven.

 By the time I got to high school I was not enjoying English teachers very much.
 Too often, they would torture a good story into submission by asking weird questions.
-In biology class we dissected a frog to study its parts, learning in the process that living creatures were not machines, since the frog dies from dissection.
+In biology class we dissected a frog to study its parts, watching its heart beat, learning in the process that living creatures were not machines, since the frog dies from dissection.
 Stories often suffered a similar death by surgery.
 Even history seemed dead when presented mostly as dates and events rather than as a contest of ideas or positions, afloat atop good questions.
 I became interested in life outside of school, as school seemed intent on pickling life in preparation for eventual assembly-line work at an auto plant, or bucking hot metal at a steel mill, or digging gypsum out of the earth.

 The only time I ever got an A+ was on a term paper about life on Walden Pond, by Thoreau, in which I referred to him throughout as Henry.
 (Maybe the teacher found that endearing.)
 Here was a guy who could write and think about stuff I found worth pondering – nature, and neighbors.
 I read several more of his books on my own, as I wanted to learn how nature and community worked together, or could or should work.
 Henry seemed focused on big questions, and wasn’t going to let anybody bully him.
 He said “It’s never too late to give up your prejudices.”
 But why wait?
 Thoreau was perplexed at why the governor of a free state would arrest (kidnap!) runaway slaves to remand them to slave-owners in a slave state.
 Good question, Henry! (¿If Massachusetts had outlawed slavery, how could anybody be arrested for “being a slave?”)